371st Infantry Regiment (United States): World War II

 The 371st was activated on 15 October 1942 at Camp Joseph T. Robinson, Arkansas and assigned to the 92nd Infantry Division (Colored).

 The unit moved to Fort Huachuca, Arizona 8 May 1943.
 Later, the 371st staged for overseas movement at Camp Patrick Henry, Virginia 12 September 1944, departing Hampton Roads 22 September 1944, arriving in Livorno, Italy 18 October 1944.
 The regiment entered the line 31 October 1944, joining other elements of the 92nd Infantry Division already in place for combat in the Italian Campaign along the Gothic Line.

 By late December 1944 the 92nd Infantry Division occupied part of the Serchio Valley.
 A German attack on 26–27 December 1944 caused the division to retreat; the Germans were stopped by the 8th Indian Infantry Division.
 In February 1945 two other regiments of the 92nd recovered much of the lost ground.
 However, the division experienced mixed results before mid-February, gaining a bridgehead over the Cinquale Canal but losing ground east of the river.
-On 11 February this bridgehead was withdrawn and the division broke off attacks.
+On 11 February this bridgehead was withdrawn, and the division broke off attacks.

 From 1 March to 3 April 1945 the 92nd Infantry Division was reorganized.
-Its commander, Major General Edward Almond, repeatedly expressed the (then widely held) opinion that blacks made poor soldiers, and reorganized the division with most of its infantry replaced by other units.
-The 371st, along with the 365th, another regiment of the division, was withdrawn from the front line and designated a "security" regiment, presumably for military police duties.
+Its commander, Major General Edward Almond, repeatedly expressed the then widely-held opinion that blacks made poor soldiers and reorganized the division with two of its three infantry regiments replaced by other units.
+The 371st, along with the 365th, another regiment of the division, was withdrawn from the front line, with the former designated a "security" regiment, presumably for military police duties.
 These regiments were replaced by the Japanese-American 442nd Regimental Combat Team and the 473rd Infantry Regiment, the latter a white regiment recently formed by reorganizing three anti-aircraft battalions.
-Although not formally relieved from the division, the 371st and 365th remained on rear area duties until returned to the US for inactivation in November 1945.
+Although not formally relieved from the division, the 371st and 365th remained on rear area duties until they returned to the US for inactivation in November 1945.

 In August 1945, at the cessation of hostilities with Japan, the 371st was at Torre del Lago, less 3rd Battalion at Aversa and Co.
 M at Secondigliano.

 On 24 November 1945, the 371st arrived at the New York Port of Embarkation and was inactivated at Camp Kilmer, New Jersey on the 28th.